 Click to play video about Biomonitoring California

-The purpose of the California Environmental Contaminant Biomonitoring Program, also called Biomonitoring California, is to:
+Established by legislation passed in 2006, the California Environmental Contaminant Biomonitoring Program, also called Biomonitoring California, is celebrating its 10th anniversary.

 - Determine levels of environmental chemicals in a representative sample of Californians